CleverCloud/documentation/content/doc/addons/keycloak.md

 To fit the most common needs, the Keycloak add-on comes with batteries included: sensible defaults, easy migration with realms import/export, Keycloak Metrics, default theme, etc.

-We have partnered with [*Please Open-it*](https://please-open.it/) to develop this add-on and to offer the most efficient and straightforward Keycloak service.
-They are experts for many years and are a go-to reference for advanced deployments and consulting.

 ## Technical preview?
 What does that mean?